Covid 19 coronavirus: Supermarket cougher Raymond Coombs appears in court

 Police arrested Coombs on Saturday night.

-Judge Jane McMeeken told the court today she considers this serious offending – which has caused concern all over the country.
+Judge Jane McMeeken told the court today she considers this serious offending – which has caused concern nationwide.

 Coombs was remanded in custody until Thursday – while the court awaits his Covid-19 test results.